mx-psi/tfg/text/Mathematics/04-quantum.md

 Computability in the classical and quantum notions coincides; the behavior of a uniform family of quantum circuits can be simulated with at most exponential slowdown.
 Thus any quantum computable function can be computed classically.
-The discussion on the section [Simulating classical operations] proves the other implication.
+The [quantum simulation of classical operations](#simulating-classical-operations) proves the other implication.

 The interest lies therefore in studying complexity results, since, at least *a priori*, some functions might be able to be computed faster in the quantum model.
 The feasibly computable functions are, as in the classical and probabilistic case, those calculated in polynomial time.
 Analogous to the probabilistic case, we define quantum computability with bounded error.